 3. It has allowed real heart change and the ability to lead my children by example.
 Just like Hebrews 4:12 mentions above, God's Word is the only thing that can show us who we really are and the true intent of our heart.
 And it has been through the memorization of His Word that I have been able to continuously see my sin, submit it to Him, and have real change take place.
 Hiding His Word in my heart has also allowed to lead my children in our homeschool and every day life by example.
 While my children learn God's Word in our homeschool - they have all told me that if their daddy and I didn't do our best to live the Word that they wouldn't have taken it as seriously.
 Thank you Lord!

 There are many, many other benefits of memorizing God's Word.
 And I want to encourage you today to make time to do so if you aren't already.
 Memorizing God's Word isn't like rote memorization - just reading Hebrews 12:4 shows us that it is life-changing and alive!
 Even if we don't understand it at the time, when we memorize Scripture we are storing it up for Him to grow a seed of faith inside of us that will blossom for His glory!

-I've written a book specifically for women about this subject that is being released on August 1.
+I've written a book specifically for women about this subject that has blessed more than 25,000 women.
 The book is called: Matters of the Heart: a 52-Week Scripture Memorization Challenge for Women.

-You can learn more about the book simply by clicking on the book image below.
+You can learn more about the book simply by clicking here.